arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.17.16
+A theophany is the appearance of a deity to a human.
+A famous example would be God appearing to Moses as a burning bush.
+Another good example (not sure how famous this is) pops up in the poem [*Andreas*](https://en.wikipedia.org/wiki/Andreas_(poem)), in which God disguises himself as a sailor.
+Under this guise, he captains a boat for Andrew, and asks him a bunch of questions about Christianity and God and things of that nature.

 ### 11.16.16
 TIL of [water spouting](https://www.youtube.com/watch?v=z9r45O1eXtQ&feature=youtu.be).